UCD0120-2C-D

-DEMPDHPCA-2C-D is a possible serotonergic psychedelic of the phenethylamine and 2C families.
+UCD0120-2C-D is a possible serotonergic psychedelic of the phenethylamine and 2C families.
 It is a cyclized phenethylamine and a partial or simplified lysergamide.
-More specifically, the compound is a derivative of 2C-D in which the β position has been cyclized with the amine to form a pyridine ring, an LSD-like N,N-diethylcarboxamide moiety has been added to the pyridine ring, and an N-methyl group has been added to the amine.
-Alternatively, it may be viewed as an analogue of LSD in which the atoms at positions 1 through 4 of the ergoline ring system have been removed and 4-methyl and 2,5-dimethoxy substitutions have been added to the phenyl ring (i.e., the A ring of LSD).
+More specifically, the compound is a derivative of 2C-D in which the β position has been cyclized with the amine to form a tetrahydropyridine ring that is substituted such that it is identical to the D ring of LSD.
+Alternatively, it may be viewed as an analogue of LSD in which the B and C rings have been removed and 4-methyl and 2,5-dimethoxy substitutions have been added to the phenyl ring (i.e., the A ring of LSD).

-DEMPDHPCA-2C-D was synthesized and described by David E. Nichols in his thesis in 1973.
-Its pharmacology was not reported.
-However, several close analogues of DEMPDHPCA-2C-D, such as DEMPDHPCA and a few of its derivatives, have been reported to be potent serotonin 5-HT_{2A} receptor agonists or to produce hallucinogen-like behavioral effects in animals.
-In addition, the established putative psychedelic LPH-5 is very similar to DEMPDHPCA-2C-D in chemical structure but most notably lacks the LSD-like N,N-diethylcarboxamide moiety.
+The synthesis of UCD0120-2C-D was attempted by David E. Nichols in his PhD thesis in 1973, though it was not successful.
+However, several close analogues of UCD0120-2C-D, such as UCD0120 and a few of its derivatives, have been reported to be potent serotonin 5-HT_{2A} receptor agonists or to produce hallucinogen-like behavioral effects in animals.
+In addition, the established putative psychedelic LPH-5 ((S)-2C-TFM-3PIP) is similar to UCD0120-2C-D in chemical structure but most notably lacks the LSD-like N,N-diethylamide and olefin moieties.